phuctr2203/CloudMusic/README.md

 <h2>2/ Notable Product Properties</h2>
 Functionality:
-•	User Login/Sign Up: customers can use our website freely, but they can sign up for more functions such as searching and using music playlists. \n
+* User Login/Sign Up: customers can use our website freely, but they can sign up for more functions such as searching and using music playlists.
-•	Playlist search: customers can search for their suitable playlist, by genre, artists, or albums. \n
+* Playlist search: customers can search for their suitable playlist, by genre, artists, or albums.
 •	Generate random playlists: customers can create random playlists daily with their desired music style.
 •	Manage tracks: artists can manage their music tracks and playlists on our database and receive monthly reports on the use of their songs.
 •	Earning: artists can earn their income automatically monthly by providing their payment account.